mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 now we ask the question, "given that created threads have a non-deterministic startup, how can we safely pass data to them?".

-the answer is: **MAKE SURE ALL DATA PASSED CANNOT BE CHANGED BY OTHER THREADS**. any data that you pass in should be not changeable by other threads.
+one answer is: **make sure all data passed cannot be changed by other threads**. any data that you pass in should be not changeable by other threads.
+- you can do things like pass in an array but each thread accesses a unique index
+- for concurrent read/writes to same data, we need to protect it with primitives like mutexes and semaphores (more on these later)

 for example, in the code we provided above, each thread received a unique `long` value, which is safe because no other thread can change that value.